 Resort: All resort guests are entitled to the same benefits (Disney’s Magical Express, Extra Magic Hours, Disney transportation, Magical Extras, etc.) regardless of their resort being deluxe or value.
 A great way to cut costs is by staying in a value resort.
 Pop Century or Art of Animation are the best options because they are the newest and have the best transportation options among the value resorts (like the new skyliner).
 The rooms are smaller (they only sleep 4) and you don’t have some of the amenities of the deluxe resorts but you will be saving a hundred or two a night.
 You will still have a fantastic time.
-In fact, as I am writing this my parents are spending 4 nights at Pop Century.
-They love it there.
 You will find lots of families at the value resorts since they are the most affordable.
 The new Art of Animation resort is open and is a great option for families with both rooms and suites.
 At this time I am finding that special promotions are available for the Art of Animation suite but the Little Mermaid rooms are not included.

 Park Tickets: The best savings here is to buy a regular base ticket.
 If you are looking at a package online you will most likely be offered a park hopper ticket.
 (Be careful since some sites will not let you downgrade to a base ticket) You will be paying a premium to be able to go from park to park on the same day.
 With a family and young children you will probably not be running from park to park.
 This is an unnecessary expense.
 You can buy a ticket for your whole stay and spend every day in a park, even half a day.
 You just don’t want to pay for the extra options you won’t use.
 The cheapest thing is to make sure you just have a base ticket but don’t skimp on the number of days.
 After 4 days each additional day is only about $15 more.
 Get one for your whole trip.
 You won’t save much to get a shorter ticket and it gives you the option to go in for half days.